Confined Space and Gas Detection Training

 Working with New Zealand’s legal framework

-- Health and Safety at Work Act 2015 (HSWA) — The primary legislation requiring PCBUs to manage risks to health and safety.
+- Health and Safety at Work Act 2015 (HSWA) — The primary health and safety legislation in New Zealand, requiring PCBUs to identify and manage risks to health and safety so far as is reasonably practicable.

-- WorkSafe Guidance: Working in Confined Spaces — Practical guidance on risk assessments, controls, and emergency planning.
+- WorkSafe New Zealand Guidance — Practical guidance on risk assessments, entry controls, atmospheric monitoring, and emergency planning for confined space work.

 NZQA Unit Standards